teijehidde/Islamism-as-Discursive-Practice/README.md

 ## References

 - [1] Donker, Teije Hidde.
 2021.
 ‘Political Islam as Discursive Practice: The Social Construction of Political Ideas in Contentious Episodes’.
 In *ECPR Joint Sessions - Hybrid Pathways to Resistance in the Muslim World: Islamist Groups and the Modern State in a Comparative Perspective*.
-European Consortium for Political Research.
+European Consortium for Political Research. *The paper is available [here](https://teijehidde.files.wordpress.com/2021/09/ecpr-js-2021-paper.pdf).*
 - [2] Lebart, Ludovic, A. Salem, and L. Berry.
 1997.
 Exploring Textual Data.
 Springer Science & Business Media